The Truth About Naming Your Baby When Choosing Adoption

 “Can we name the baby together?”

-If I Place My Baby Up for Adoption, Who Names Him or Her?
+If I Place My Baby for Adoption, Who Names Him or Her?

 Many birth mothers wonder if they’re in charge of naming their baby.
 Some women feel excited at the possibility of naming their baby, while others see it as an unwanted responsibility.

-With modern adoption, you can have input on what your baby will be named if you’d like.
+With open adoption, you can have input on what your baby’s name is if you’d like.
 Some adoptive parents are open to having you name your baby.
 Others would love for you to help them choose.
 And a few adoptive couples decide to name the baby themselves.
 The most common way that Lifetime sees to name the baby is that the birth family and adoptive parents choose the name together.

 Once I Name My Baby, Can the Adoptive Parents Change the Name?

 Your baby will be issued two birth certificates.
 The original birth certificate lists the birth parents.
-Then, their amended birth certificate will list the adoptive parents.
+Then, their amended birth certificate will list the adoptive parents as the baby’s parents.
 There is a spot for the baby’s name on both birth certificates.

-It’s important to know that when you sign the paperwork for the adoption, you’re willingly terminating your legal parental rights and placing your baby with their adoptive parents.
-So if you named the baby on his or her original birth certificate and the adoptive parents change the name, the amended birth certificate will show the baby’s new name.
+It’s important to know that when you sign the final paperwork for the adoption, you’re willingly terminating your legal parental rights and placing your baby with their adoptive parents.
+If you named the baby on their original birth certificate and the adoptive parents change the name, the amended birth certificate will show the baby’s new name.
 But we’ve found that out of respect to their baby’s birth mother, adoptive parents will rarely change the baby’s first name without discussing it with the birth parents first.

-So that you can avoid any confusion or hurt, we recommend reviewing these things together with your Adoption Coordinator and with the adoptive parents.
-It’s best to have a chat about your baby’s name as soon as possible, preferably early in your adoption match.
+To avoid any confusion or hurt, we recommend reviewing these things together with your Adoption Coordinator and with the adoptive parents.
+It’s best to have a chat about your baby’s name as soon as possible, early in your adoption match.

 How Do We Decide Who Should Name My Baby?